Relate Your Data

 - Before you start creating relationships, viewing the data from the data source before or during analysis can be useful to give you a sense of the scope of each table.
 For more information, see View Underlying Data.
 You can also use View Data to see a table's underlying data when a relationship is invalid.

 - Each relationship must be made of at least one matched pair of fields.
 Add multiple field pairs to create a compound relationship.
 Matched pairs must have the same data type.
-Changing the data type in the Data Source page does not change this requirement.
+Changing the data type in the Data Source page doesn’t change this requirement.
 Tableau will still use the data type in the underlying database for queries.

 - Relationships can be based on calculated fields.
 You can also specify how fields should be compared by using operators when you define the relationship.

 - Deleting a table in the canvas automatically deletes its related descendants as well.
-If you delete the root table, all other tables in the model are also removed.

 Validate relationships in your data source